JAFS6/Stopwatch/README.md

 Following is the state machine of the stopwatch application:
 ![State machine diagram](doc/imgs/state_machine_diagram.JPG)

+## Behavior
+As it has not been required, when counter reach 23::59::59 it will go back to 00::00:00 to continue counting, instead of counting days or laps.

 ## License

 This application is licensed under the [MIT License](https://github.com/JAFS6/Stopwatch/blob/main/LICENSE).